Photo by Aisha Singleton

-John performed early on as a bass player with the fusion outfit Zamcheck, which featured Mark Zamcheck on keyboards and Michael Levine on violin.
-Zamcheck toured with Gary Burton and Pat Metheny and performed at the Newport Jazz Festival in 1974.
+John toured early on as a bass player with the fusion outfit Zamcheck, which featured Mark Zamcheck (Downbeat Magazine’s “Up and coming jazz pianist of the year”) on keyboards and Michael Levine (Film composer and “Kit Kat” jingle writer) on violin.
+Zamcheck toured with Gary Burton (whose band featured a young Pat Metheny) and performed at the Newport Jazz Festival in 1974.

-John later embarked on a business career which included work with eMusic where he negotiated digital licensing rights with labels and artists including Rykodisk, They Might Be Giants, Cooking Vinyl Records, spinART Records, Phish, Elvis Costello, Relix Records and many others.
-John recently assisted Jeff Price of spinART Records with the formation of TuneCore, a digital music delivery service for independent artists, now the largest distributor of online music in the world.
-John is also active with Soundwave Research Labs, producer of the Crowley-Tripp line of advanced ribbon microphones.
-John currently works as a full time performing and recording artist and as a principal with his music publishing company, American Music Partners.
+John later embarked on a business career which included work as a founding principal with eMusic where he conceived the industry’s first-ever digital rights licensing strategy (WSJ) that was rolled out to labels and artists including Rykodisk, Phish, Elvis Costello and many others.
+John was also a founding principal of TuneCore, a digital music delivery service for independent artists, now the largest distributor of online music in the world.
+John also developed the market entry strategy for Audiam, a new digital music publishing company, as a founding principal.
+John currently works as a full time performing and recording artist with the van Gogh Brothers and Voices of van Gogh featuring Scarlet Rivera (Bob Dylan) and Rock and Roll Hall of Fame member John Durrill, and as a principal with his music publishing and media advisory company, American Music Partners.

 John is a prolific songwriter.
-He has written more than 1,000 songs and recorded 10 albums since returning to music in 1996, two of which have been released by Blue Rose Records in Germany.
-Producers include Anthony J. Resta (Elton John, Collective Soul, Duran Duran, Shawn Mullins) for “X”, “The Wonder Show” and “Livin in the Moment” and Rob Fraboni (Rolling Stones, Bob Dylan, Bonnie Raitt) for “Two Brothers”.
+He has written more than 1,000 songs and recorded 13 albums since returning to music in 1996, two of which have been released by Blue Rose Records in Germany.
+Producers include Anthony J. Resta (Elton John, Collective Soul, Duran Duran, Shawn Mullins) for “A Whole New Day”, “X”, “The Wonder Show”, and “Livin in the Moment”, David Minehan (the Neighborhoods, the Replacements) for “Wild Way”, “X” and “A Whole New Day”, and Rob Fraboni (Rolling Stones, Bonnie Raitt, Bob Dylan) for “Two Brothers”.

 John created and hosted the highly successful Americana Showcase at the original House of Blues in Cambridge, Massachusetts, which ran for 8 years.
-John has also been active with Billy Block’s Western Beat Entertainment, which includes showcases in Nashville and Los Angeles, with intermittant runs in Boston, Austin and New York.
+John also worked extensively with legendary promoter Billy Block hosting Western Beat Entertainment showcases Boston.

 Electric guitars and backing vocals